zdravkov/kendo-docs/api/wrappers/jsp/chart/pane.md

 ### background `String`

-The background color of the pane.
+The background color of the chart pane.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-pane background="background">